jacobeisenstein/gt-css-class/README.md

-Georgia Tech CS 8803-CSS Computational Social Science
+Georgia Tech CS 8803-CSS: Computational Social Science
 ============

-This is a Georgia Tech graduate seminar on Computational Social Science.
-The principle aim for this course is to develop a broad understanding of this emerging cross-disciplinary field.
+The principle aim for this graduate seminar is to develop a broad understanding of the emerging cross-disciplinary field of Computational Social Science.
 This includes:
 + Methodological foundations in network and content analysis: understanding the mathematical basis for these methods, as well as